arsanig/coa-astro/src/posts/words-of-wisdom/carrying-the-cross-is-a-lifelong-process.md

 ---

 <p>In the name of the Father, and the Son, and the Holy Spirit; One God, Amen.</p>
 <p>We are blessed to learn from our beloved Fr.
-Lazarus St. Anthony from St. Anthony&#8217;s Monastery, Egypt.
+Lazarus St. Anthony from St. Anthony's Monastery, Egypt.
 This video is of course used with his blessing.</p>